Qiskit/benchpress/README.md

 ## Open-source packages

-Benchpress makes use of files fromn the following open-source packages under terms of their licenses.
+Benchpress makes use of files from the following open-source packages under terms of their licenses.
 License files are included in the corresponding directories.

 - [Feynman](https://github.com/meamy/feynman)